pederbr/Fleamrk/README.md

 Fleamrk is a used-market for buying and selling used goods.

-This is a fullstack web-app written in PHP and mySQL.
+This is a fullstack web-app written in PHP and SQLite3.

 ## Features